 Past the garden beds are the pigs that aren’t ready for pasture yet.
 This includes the mother pig, Pearl, who will have another litter of piglets in a couple of weeks!
 Between two pens of pigs is the lone barn (for now) on the property.
 The barn was built from the repurposed wood that was cleared off the farm.
 They have a wood mill to treat the wood and make it viable building material.
 The barn is home to chickens and turkeys, as well as one Berkshire pig, all of which are sold for their meat.
 Remember those wings you had a Bitters & Bones?
 They most likely came from Kate Mountain Farm!

-So if you’re looking for something different to do while visiting Saranac Lake, give Aaron and Kelly a call to set up a farm tour at 518-891-2940.
+If you’re looking for something different to do while visiting Saranac Lake, give Aaron and Kelly a call to set up a farm tour at 518-891-2940.